 Leather vs. Nylon

 Aside from the difference in material, these two sets are the same.
 The only dimensional difference is the nylon outer fastener bag is 1” longer than the leather.
-A more meaningful difference is in how they are sewn.
+This is a better size for nail strips.
+Another difference is in how they are sewn.

 The leather pouches are folded into themselves and a the bottom.
 The nylon bags are sewn around the outer edge, and are rounded at the bottom, making them easier to work out of.
 The leather bags together weigh 3.7 lbs and the leather/nylon weighs 2.7 lbs.